 Amplify Community Resources’ (ACR) network of trusted collaborative partners, local law enforcement departments, and Community-Based Organizations (CBO) work to support and guarantee the Program is effectively delivered with measured results.
 By committing to a culturally, socially, and linguistically sensitive approach, the Program ensures that its participants will be seen, heard, respected, and armed with the knowledge and skills to address the challenges faced by many teens and young adults in marginalized communities throughout South Florida.

 We utilize empirical, quantifiable research methods to measure attitudes and sentiments of both participating Youth and Law Enforcement Officers.
-We also work to improve overall wellness through yoga, meditation, etiquette and nutrition sessions.
+We also work to improve overall wellness through yoga, meditation, etiquette, skincare and nutrition sessions.

 The Teen Talk Dialogue Sessions serve teens and young adults; however, the entire community are stakeholder beneficiaries and benefit when participants make positive lifestyle choices.

 Ruban Roberts is CEO and founder of RER Consulting Enterprise LLC, a Professional Development, Evaluation, Training and management services firm.
 RER consults with various government and private sector entities in program evaluation, program design, and process reengineering of existing program services.

 Mr. Roberts has over 18 years’ experience as a consultant for the University of Miami Brief Strategic Family Therapy Institute (BSFT®).
 He has extensive knowledge on research design, managing evidence-based model programs and developing qualitative instruments.
 Mr. Roberts has also worked on the Clinical Trials Network (CTN) Florida Node – a national study funded by the National Institute of Drug Abuse (NIDA) to research specific evidence-based model programs nationwide.